Daimler earnings seen higher, still lagging BMW

 Mercedes is enjoying a sweet spot in its product cycle, having launched a refreshed E-Class and an all new S-Class flagship sedan in 2013, it will roll out a new version of its best-selling model, the C-Class, this year.

-Having dropped to third place in the luxury-sales rankings behind German rivals BMW and Volkswagen’s Audi in 2011, Daimler narrowed the gap in 2013 thanks to its redesigned vehicles.
+Having dropped to third place in the luxury-sales rankings behind German rivals BMW (BMWG.DE) and Volkswagen’s (VOWG_p.DE) Audi in 2011, Daimler narrowed the gap in 2013 thanks to its redesigned vehicles.

 In the twelve months Daimler’s shares have risen nearly 40 percent and the stock is now trading on a forward price-to-earnings ratio of 10.6, compared with 9.9 at Bavarian rival BMW and 7.9 at Volkswagen, the parent company of Audi.